mrcavalcanti/mosaicoo/docs/sources/auth/generic-oauth.md

 Similarly, group mappings are made using [JMESPath](http://jmespath.org/examples.html) with the `groups_attribute_path` configuration option.
 The `id_token` is attempted first, followed by the UserInfo from the `api_url`.
 The result of the JMESPath expression should be a string array of groups.

-Furthermore, Grafana will check for the presence of at least one of the teams specified via the `team_ids` configuration option using the [JMESPath](http://jmespath.org/examples.html) specified via the `team_ids_attribute_path` configuration option.
+Furthermore, Mosaicoo will check for the presence of at least one of the teams specified via the `team_ids` configuration option using the [JMESPath](http://jmespath.org/examples.html) specified via the `team_ids_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the Teams endpoint specified via the `teams_url` configuration option (using `/teams` as a fallback endpoint).
-The result should be a string array of Grafana Team IDs.
-Using this setting ensures that only certain teams is allowed to authenticate to Grafana using your OAuth provider.
+The result should be a string array of Mosaicoo Team IDs.
+Using this setting ensures that only certain teams is allowed to authenticate to Mosaicoo using your OAuth provider.

 ### Login

 Customize user login using `login_attribute_path` configuration option.
 Order of operations is as follows:

-1. Grafana evaluates the `login_attribute_path` JMESPath expression against the ID token.
+1. Mosaicoo evaluates the `login_attribute_path` JMESPath expression against the ID token.
-1. If Grafana finds no value, then Grafana evaluates expression against the JSON data obtained from UserInfo endpoint.
+1. If Mosaicoo finds no value, then Mosaicoo evaluates expression against the JSON data obtained from UserInfo endpoint.
 The UserInfo endpoint URL is specified in the `api_url` configuration option.

 You can customize the attribute name used to extract the ID token from the returned OAuth token with the `id_token_attribute_name` option.

 You can set the user's display name with JMESPath using the `name_attribute_path` configuration option.
 It operates the same way as the `login_attribute_path` option.

-> **Note:** `name_attribute_path` is available in Grafana 7.4+.
+> **Note:** `name_attribute_path` is available in Mosaicoo 7.4+.

 ### PKCE

-> Available in Grafana v8.3 and later versions.
+> Available in Mosaicoo v8.3 and later versions.

 IETF's [RFC 7636](https://datatracker.ietf.org/doc/html/rfc7636)
 introduces "proof key for code exchange" (PKCE) which introduces additional protection against some forms of authorization code interception attacks.
 PKCE will be required in [OAuth 2.1](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-03).

-You can enable PKCE in Grafana by setting `use_pkce` to `true` in the `[auth.generic_oauth]` section.
+You can enable PKCE in Mosaicoo by setting `use_pkce` to `true` in the `[auth.generic_oauth]` section.

 ```